NordicSemiconductor/asset-tracker-cloud-docs/README.md

 > [Read the complete nRF Asset Tracker documentation](https://nordicsemiconductor.github.io/asset-tracker-cloud-docs/).

+## Building the docs locally

+Build the Docker image:

+    docker build -t nordicsemiconductor/asset-tracker-cloud-docs/builder ./

+Then build the docs:

+    make html

+The result will be placed in `./build/html`.

+You can use `node-static` to serve it from this folder:

+    npx node-static build/html

 ## Extending the documentation

 The documentation is written in reStructuredText, following the